Geeohcee/MEAN_STACK_PROJECT/README.md

 **MEAN STACK COMPONENT**

-**MongoDB** – A “NoSQL” database used for storing data for a back-end JavaScript application.
-If your application has users, MongoDB is an example of a database where your user information will be kept.
+**MongoDB** – A “NoSQL” database and non-relational document-orientated database used for storing data for a back-end JavaScript application.
+MongoDB stores data in flexible documents using a query language based on JavaScript Object Notation(JSON).
+The size, number and content of document fields vary, so the data structure can be altered later on If your application has users, MongoDB is an example of a database where your user information will be kept.